 Wildland is focused on maintaining a competitive seasonal pay plan to enhance our ability to retain and recruit employees, especially experienced wildland firefighters.
 State and Federal agencies that employ wildland firefighters have made significant adjustments to their respective pay plans.
-To remain competitive, the Wildland Division adjusted the Seasonal Wildland Firefighter pay plan for FY24/25 based on market comparison.
-The current pay plan will continue to be used for FY25/26.
-However, the Division will evaluate the market during the 2025 wildfire season and propose adjustments for FY26/27.
-The Seasonal Wildland Firefighter Pay Plan is available in the Benefits & Compensation appendix.
+These adjustments reflect significant changes at both the federal and state levels.
+Recently, the federal government codified increased pay rates for federal wildland firefighters.
+Similarly, the State of Utah implemented adjustments to its wildland firefighter compensation structure to remain competitive in recruiting and retaining qualified personnel.
+As a result, the Wildland division increased entry-level pay for seasonal Wildland Firefighters from \$18 per hour to \$22.50 per hour (25% increase).
+This pay plan will remain in effect for FY25/26, with a market evaluation scheduled during Fall 2025 to inform potential adjustments for FY26/27.
+The cost increase associated with the Fuels Crew will be absorbed through the General Fund transfer, while increased reimbursement rates established in coordination with the State of Utah will offset the cost increase for the Hand Crew.
+The seasonal Wildland Firefighter Pay Plan is available in the Benefits & Compensation appendix.